2019 East White Ave. Moscow, Idaho 83843

 Please visit our website at www.humanesocietyofthepalouse.org, follow HSoP on Facebook, find us on Petfinder.com, listen to us on ZFun 106.1 every Wednesday at 9:30 am during the Real Housepets of the Palouse, and watch for our available animal postings in the Moscow Pullman Daily News Life section to view our adoptable pets.

-Please continue to use HSoP services through appointment.
-Current services offered through appointment are, HSoP lost and found services, adoptions, microchips, owner surrenders – as space allows and city licensing for dogs.
+We are offering the following services through appointment only: HSoP lost and found services, adoptions, microchips, owner surrenders – as space allows and city licensing for dogs.
 This helps us manage social distancing with our limited space.
 Please contact HSoP at 208-883-1166 or to arrange these essential services with staff.
 In case of an emergency, please contact your local law enforcement.
 For City of Moscow residents, contact 208-882-2677.

 Please Donate!
 During this pandemic, our revenue stream will be affected.
 We will not be able to hold our normal fundraising events, which will greatly affect our financial situation.
 If you are able, please consider making a monetary donation to help ensure the wellbeing of HSoP.
 We ask that you mail donations to: HSoP, P.O.
-Box 8847, Moscow, ID 83843.
-We ask that donations not be made in person at this time.
-Please visit to donate online.
+Box 8847, Moscow, ID 83843 or visit to donate online.

-Please contact HSoP with any questions you may have at 208-883-1166 or email email@example.com.
-We thank you for your understanding and assistance.
+Please contact HSoP with any questions you may have at 208-883-1166 or email firstname.lastname@example.org.
+We thank you for your understanding, patience, and assistance.

 Services Available by Appointment: